kevinctofel/Gatsby/posts/its-been-a-week.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RLnwbqEB1-k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A﻿gain, Notion is fantastic.
 Had I organized my thoughts in a particular way from the get-go, I'd be using Notion for my JavaScript assessment preparations.
 Lesson learned!

+## H﻿ello, RSS feed!

+O﻿ne last update that's long overdue.
+Since I was on a roll with my coding this week, I added an RSS feed to this site.
+I write my posts using Markdown in a GitHub repo and whenever that repo is updated, Netlify creates and publishes the output using Gatsby.
+I did some research and found a Gatsby plug-in to create the RSS feed and once I successfully tested it on my local device, I pushed the change.

+S﻿o for the three of you that asked for an RSS feed: This one's for you!
+I haven't yet added an RSS button to the site but you can add https://www.kctofel.com/rss.xml to your favorite feedr eader to follow along, going forward.
+I still have comments and other features to implement but they'll have to wait.
+Santa's elves are borking things up again and I have to write some code now to address that problem!